jonescompneurolab/hnn-core-conda-packaging/README.md

 Assuming you have built your package into the default `conda build` building directory (i.e. `$CONDA_PREFIX/conda-bld`) by using the scripts provided in this repo, your newly-built package(s) should be there.
 However, Conda's package management has some strong opinions, and one of those is that you don't install the package by just passing in the file name.
 Instead, it treats locally-built packages using the "channel name" `local` (see https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html ).
 This means that to install your local package, Conda needs not just the package-file itself, but also *metadata* about it in nearby files that it knows about; you have to provide this by telling it to use the `local` "channel" in addition to its `default` channel.
 Additionally, because HNN-Core depends on versions of OpenMPI only available on `conda-forge` (and we build it with them), you are REQUIRED to also provide the `conda-forge` channel as well.
 Thus, the way you install your locally-built package is the following command:

 ```
-conda install <package-name> -c local -c conda-forge
+conda install hnn-core-all -c local -c conda-forge
 ```

-where `<package-name>` is either `hnn-core-all` or `hnn-core`.
 Once you've done that, you're ready to test it however you like.

 ### Install from another computer:

 Actually testing that a package-file you built on one computer works on a different computer of the same platform is requires only a few extra steps.

 1. First, download the `<stuff>.conda` file from the other computer to your local one.
-For example, its location on the other computer might be `$CONDA_PREFIX/conda-bld/linux-64/hnn-core-0.4.1-py312_0.conda`.
+For example, its location on the other computer might be `$CONDA_PREFIX/conda-bld/linux-64/hnn-core-all-0.4.1-py312_0.conda`.
 On your local computer download it to the corresponding directory at `$CONDA_PREFIX/conda-bld/<platform>`.
 For example, I might have to first `mkdir -p $CONDA_PREFIX/conda-bld/linux-64` to create the directory path, and then I would copy the actual `<stuff>.conda` file into that directory.

 2. Next, you need to "index" the directory that you put the new `<platform>/<stuff>.conda` into, so that Conda knows about and can both find it and treat it as part of your `local` channel.
 For this, you can run `conda index $CONDA_PREFIX/conda-bld`.
 You may have to `conda install conda-index` if you haven't run `./00-install-build-deps.sh` locally.

-3. Once you've done that, you should be able to install the downloaded package using `conda install <package-name> -c local -c conda-forge` just like above in the local case.
+3. Once you've done that, you should be able to install the downloaded package using `conda install hnn-core-all -c local -c conda-forge` just like above in the local case.

 ### Install from the cloud:

 Once you've uploaded the package-file to the `anaconda.org` cloud, you can easily download it for testing by replacing our prior use of the `local` channel with the channel of our Organization on anaconda.org, which is the same name as our Github Org (`jonescompneurolab`).
 That is, you can do the following:

 ```
-conda install <package-name> -c jonescompneurolab -c conda-forge
+conda install hnn-core-all -c jonescompneurolab -c conda-forge
 ```

-where `<package-name>` is either `hnn-core-all` or `hnn-core`.

 # Details and caveats for building

-Let's walk through what's going on if you're using `./hnn-core-all/01-build-pkg.sh` to try to build the more complex package, `hnn-core-all`.
+Let's walk through what's going on if you're using `./hnn-core-all/01-build-pkg.sh` to try to build the package `hnn-core-all`.

 In `01-build-pkg.sh`, the "top-level" package building script, there's really only one line of execution: essentially `conda-build recipe -c defaults -c conda-forge`.
 Linux requires an extra argument (only if you are building on a system where your main partition is encrypted...which it should be if it's your personal computer!), details on that are documented in comments in the script.
 The only other caveat here is that we *need* to indicate we want to use BOTH the `defaults` and `conda-forge` channels.
 As of 20250513, if you try to only use `conda-forge`, there is a file conflict between two dependency packages we need (see [Future work](#future-work)).